zeinabkalanaki/AlgorithmComplexity-BigO/README.md

 O(n) is always going to be a straight line, it is proportional to the number of operations.

 ## 💡 Quadratic time complexity or O(n^2):
-> Suppose that we have a neted loop like this:
+> Suppose that we have a nested loop like this:

 ```
 public void Log(string[] input)